What Is Employment Law for Employees?

 Wrongful Termination

-Most states are “at-will” employment states, which means you can be fired at any time for any reason or no reason.
-There are, however, some exceptions to this general rule:
+Most states are at-will employment states, which means your employer can fire you at any time for any reason or no reason.
+There are some exceptions to this general rule.
+An employer cannot fire you for an illegal reason, like sexual harassment or discrimination.
+If you have an employment contract, the contract can control when an employer can terminate your position.

-Your employer cannot fire you for an illegal reason, which means you cannot be fired for a discriminatory or retaliatory reason.
-If you spoke to human resources about harassment or discrimination and then were fired, you might have a claim for retaliatory termination.
+Your employer cannot fire you for an illegal reason.
+Your employer cannot fire you for a discriminatory or retaliatory reason.
+If you got fired after talking to human resources about harassment, you might have a claim for whistleblower retaliation.
 The same might be true if you were fired for taking medical leave, sitting on a jury, or taking time off to vote.

-Sometimes your employment contract can override the presumption that your employment is at-will.
-If the employment contract or employee handbook sets out a procedure for discipline and termination, courts will generally expect employers to follow through with those procedures.
+Sometimes, your employment contract can override an at-will employment relationship.
+If the employment contract sets out a procedure for discipline and termination, courts will generally expect employers to follow through with those procedures.
+Check with your employment agreement for grounds for termination.

 Finding the Right Attorney for Your Needs